Midwest Census Evaluation

 .
 Housing types, crowding, and access to transportation

 I also incorporated measures of economic inequality such as median income, home values, and the House Price Index with additional data from the Federal Housing Finance Agency.
+These indicators provided a way to assess both household well-being and long-term stability in the housing market.

-This work was developed as part of a collaborative class project, where I contributed my analysis while coordinating with teammates through GitHub for version control and integration.
+This work was developed as part of a collaborative project, where I contributed my analysis while coordinating with teammates through GitHub for version control and integration.